-Singaporean entrepreneur.
-A lawyer by training, she is the founder and chief executive officer of Camelot Trust Pte Ltd, a corporate services company based in Singapore, with clients drawn from the region and from the rest of the world, particularly Europe.
-Camelot provides its clients with advice on a range of issues including corporate structures and regulatory matters.
+Anita Ricquier is a Singaporean lawyer by training.
+She is an entrpreneur as well as the founder and chief executive officer of Camelot Trust Pte Ltd. This is a corporate services company based in Singapore, with clients drawn from the region and the rest of the world.
+Camelot provides its clients with advice and services for doing business in Singapore as well as family office matters.

 Chairman and CEO of Poongsan Group, one of the largest manufacturers of metal products and munitions in the world.
 He is actively involved in numerous business organizations notably as Vice Chairman of the Korea-U.S. Economic Council, Vice Chairman of the Korea Defense Industry Association and Vice Chairman of the Federation of Korean Industries.
 Additionally, he supports a number of philanthropic organizations worldwide.
 He serves as Board Chairman of the Pearl S. Buck Foundation Korea, a Vice Chairman of Korea Mecenat Association.
 Also, he played instrumental role in bringing The Presidents Cup golf tournament to Korea, and served as Chairman of The Presidents Cup 2015 Tournament Organization Committee.